Menorrhagia and dysmenorrhea

 Treatment options of dysmenorrhea

 Fortunately, treatment for primary dysmenorrhea mainly consist of medication and lifestyle changes.
-Simple NSAIDs or antispasmodics medication, oral contraceptives, hot baths or heating pads, exercise, plenty of rest and fluids, massage or acupuncture can help relief some of the pain.
+Simple NSAIDs or antispasmodics medication, oral contraceptives, hot baths or heating pads, exercise, plenty of rest and fluids, massage or acupuncture can help relieve some of the pain.

 Other lifestyle changes to aid in reducing cramps are: